Enter a search term such as “mobile analytics” or browse our content using the filters above.

 Sorry about this, there is a problem with our search at the moment.

 Please try again later.

 Below are the reports we have related to digital strategy and planning.
 This includes broader digital strategy challenges and issues as well as specific topics like digital budgets, digital marketing planning, digital skills, governance, team structures and so on.

-This is the seventh annual Econsultancy Conversion Rate Optimization Report, in association with RedEye.
+This is the eighth annual Econsultancy Conversion Rate Optimization Report, in association with RedEye.
 The research looks at the types of conversion strategies and tactics organizations are using, in addition to the tools and processes employed for improving conversion rates.
 As well as touching on the use and impact of personalization, the research also covers different areas of best practice and identifies methods and techniques which are most valuable for improving conversion rates.

 The Succeeding in the Omnichannel Age report, produced by Econsultancy in association with Adobe, looks at the extent to which organisations take an integrated approach to marketing across different channels and use cross-channel campaign management tools.
 The report is based on a global survey of 2,065 digital marketers and ecommerce professionals carried out in July and August 2016, and follows up on a similar waves of research from 2015 and 2013.

 Smartphones are now the ubiquitous hub of modern life and account for the most time spent online.
 In a multiscreening world where consumers move between multiple devices to achieve their goals, mobile, in many ways, is the glue that holds other marketing channels together and this is why businesses are increasingly focusing on mobile marketing and making it a priority area.

 The Embracing Digital Transformation in the Pharma and Healthcare Sectors report looks at the opportunities that digital presents in these sectors, how they are responding to the changing needs of customers, the challenges companies are facing in digitally transforming themselves and how they are approaching these challenges.